Harpagophyti radix

 This section has been translated automatically.

-Allergy to any of the ingredients, gastric or duodenal ulcers, children and adolescents under 18 years of age in the absence of data, lactation and pregnancy.
+Allergy to one of the ingredients, gastric or duodenal ulcers, children and adolescents under 18 years of age in the absence of data, breastfeeding and pregnancy.

 Interactions